sandhyaparna/Data-Science/Natural Language Processing/Approach.md

 Context Window – Context window is specified by a number and the direction.
 So what does a context window of 2 (around) means?
 Let us see an example below <br/>
 ###### Topic Modeling
 https://www.analyticsvidhya.com/blog/2016/08/beginners-guide-to-topic-modeling-in-python/
+Topic models are extremely useful in summarizing large corpus of text documents to extract and depict key concepts.
+They are also useful in extracting features from text data that capture latent patterns in the data. <br/>
 Latent Dirichlet Allocation is the most popular topic modeling technique.
 Given a dataset of documents, LDA backtracks and tries to figure out what topics would create those documents in the first place. <br/>
 LDA is a matrix factorization technique.
 In vector space, any corpus (collection of documents) can be represented as a document-term (term = words in the documents) matrix.
 LDA converts this Document-Term Matrix into two lower dimensional matrices – M1 and M2. <br/>
 M1 is a document-topics matrix and M2 is a topic–terms matrix with dimensions (N,K) and (K,M) respectively, where N is the number of documents, K is the number of topics and M is the vocabulary size. <br/>